karunk/SidekiqAsyncTask/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sidekiq_async_task.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Code of Conduct
+## Acknowledgments

-Everyone interacting in the SidekiqAsyncTask project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sidekiq_async_task/blob/master/CODE_OF_CONDUCT.md).
+I'd like to thank [@Javeshgarg](https://github.com/Javeshgarg), Pawan Nagwani and [@dmonojit](https://github.com/dmonojit) for the inspiration behind this.